 An alternative to distillation in removing alcohol is reverse osmosis – a type of filtration.
 A strong semi-permeable membrane is used as a filter, and the beer is pushed at high pressure through this using industrial machinery.
 Depending on the quality of the membrane, the only substances that should pass through it will be the water and alcohol, and probably some volatile acids from the malt and hops.
 This also leaves a syrup of sugars and flavour compounds on the other side of the filter.

 Standard distillation is then performed on the mixture of water, alcohol and flavourings, and when the alcohol has been removed the remaining liquid is then added back to the syrup.
 Because the main flavouring ingredients of the brew are not subjected to heat, the beer retains much of it’s original flavour.
 However the process does have a negative effect on the beer’s foaming properties and body.

-Whatever method of removing alcohol the brewery chooses to use, the result is still flat.
+If the brewery chooses to use vacuum distillation or reverse osmisis, the result is a flat liquid.
 For most standard beers, carbonation is achieved after they’re bottled, with the remaining fermentation process going on inside the bottle.
 Because this fermentation produces some alcohol, it won’t be a viable method for finishing non-alcoholic beers.
 Most breweries will simply inject some carbon dioxide into the beer during bottling.
 This unfortunately also adds carbolic acid into the mix, which can give a somewhat metallic taste.